leecade/helloworld/README.md

 ## Show Cases

-> Try these cases by yourself very easy.
-Just open `examples/swiper.xcodeproj` with Xcode, then press `Cmd + R`; you may edit `examples/index.ios.js` for switch cases.
+> Try these cases by yourself very easy, Just open `examples/swiper.xcodeproj` with Xcode, then press `Cmd + R`; you may edit `examples/index.ios.js` for switch cases.

 ### [examples/basic.js](#11)